SCIInstitute/fluorender/README.md

    - I generally use the built-in libs in wxWidgets, including Jpeg, Png, Tiff, and Zlib
    - Needs building before FluoRender

 Libraries that need building before FluoRender or included as head-only are placed at the same level of the FluoRender source code path so that they can be automatically found.
 See FluoRender's CMake file for more details.
+I usually prefer the source code of a released version instead of the master head.

 <h2>Linux</h2>